markvelous/dex3/README.md

 }
 ```

->Deploy the app (adjust the _timeoutBlocks_ in truffle-config.js if you have a slow network connection)
+>Deploy the app on Rinkeby (adjust the _timeoutBlocks_ in truffle-config.js if you have a slow network connection)
 ```
-truffle migrate
-npm run start
+truffle migrate --network rinkeby npm run start
 ```
 ![](./Screen.png)